dsaf/denys-news/README.md

 The following tactical improvements could be made meanwhile:

+* Come up with an approach to extend the number of best stories beyond 200, though this might not be possible with 100% accuracy (e.g. compared to source ranking that takes into account downvotes)
 * Improve unit, integration and load test coverage
 * Introduce/evolve a domain layer
 * Implement more robust API versioning using https://github.com/dotnet/aspnet-api-versioning